ash-project/ash_sqlite/documentation/tutorials/getting-started-with-ash-sqlite.md

 ## Requirements

-- A working SQLite installation, with a sufficiently permissive user
+### Ash getting started guide
-- If you would like to follow along, you will need to add begin with [the Ash getting started guide](https://hexdocs.pm/ash/get-started.html)
+If you would like to follow along, you will need to add begin with [the Ash getting started guide](https://hexdocs.pm/ash/get-started.html)
+### SQLite
+A working [SQLite](https://sqlite.org/) installation.
+Verify installation with `sqlite --version`

 ## Steps